-The total number of exposures taken with the camera can be checked on the camLCD.
-With the camera turned off, depress the \triangle button and keep it depressed while you switch the shooting mode selector to S.
+The total number of exposures taken with the camera can be checked on the M/d.
+With the camera turned off, depress the AEB button and keep it depressed while you switch the shooting mode selector to 'S'.

 Each unit signifies ten exposures.
 You may find that even a brand new camera indicates around 200 exposures taken.
 This is a result of testing during manufacture and is not a sign of used equipment.